StefanGerrits2/browser-technologies-1920/README.md

 A survey for elderly people who need home help because they are in quarantine, if they accidentally close the browser or want to continue later, this can be done because I save the input data server side so it will work on every browser even if javascript is disabled.

+So are there any problems?

+The core of this survey is to make sure people can fill in a survey, and can continue later on where they left earlier.
+The problem is you can't save input in local storage because not all browser support that, or maybe Javascript is disabled.
+Because of this I keep track of the data server side.
+Users get a code they can use later on to continue their survey.

 ## Flow if you're new to the survey
 <details>
     <summary >- Start </summary>